 Not all inquiries will affect your credit score equally.

 When shopping for a mortgage or a car, many people apply for several different loans to try to find the best rate.
 Therefore, a group of inquiries within a short period of time for a home mortgage or auto loan is not counted the same as multiple inquiries for other credit.
 So, go ahead and shop for that best rate – just try to get your shopping done within a 14-day period.

 You may also see many inquiries on your report that you didn’t know about.
 These are often from businesses who are looking to do some sort of business with you; for example to offer you a pre-approved credit card.
 These types of inquiries, known as “soft inquiries" do not count against you.
 Finally, ordering your own credit report does not count as an inquiry.

 Q: I've reviewed my report and made a list of problems.
 What's the next step?

-Send your letter to the address provided by the credit reporting agency for disputing information.
-(Another hint: If you have any proof of your side of the story, include all copies of documentation with your letter to the credit reporting agency.)
+If you have any proof of your side of the story, include all copies of documentation with your letter to the credit reporting agency.

 Once the credit reporting agency receives your letter, it must: